markfyoung0711/buckstop-refinery/README.md

 ## Pipeline Steps
 ### Acquire
 "Acquire" is an optional step.<br/>
-"Acquire" is for downloading original vendor data from an online source, then uploading it to a destination and making a virtual link to the latest version of that data on the basis of a time-slice, usually a calendar day, so that logical (current) version of the source can be distinguished from previous physical versions of the file.
+"Acquire" is for downloading original vendor data from an online source, then uploading it to a destination and making a virtual "link" to the latest version of that data on the basis of a time-slice, usually a calendar day, so that logical (current) version of the source can be distinguished from previous physical versions of the file.
 This step is important because it helps maintain a history of all sources that are being used to create the warehouse.
 Without this, original sources may be archived (lost) or replaced so that the original version cannot be procured from the original source location.
 In short, we need to keep what we processed so that we can rebuild history from nothing.
 * Read more about [OLTP Acquire](#more-about-oltp-acquire).

 ### Stage